hckmd/hckmd.github.io/japan-2023/tokyo-4.md

 I bought some sardines she was selling, which were mixed with coconut slices.

 We walked through the stalls and came to a swimming pool, where people were fishing with fishing rods.
-Surprisngly, there were real fish in the pool, although the people fishing weren't using bait.
+Surprisingly, there were real fish in the pool.
+However, the people fishing weren't using bait.
-The pool seemed to be normally used for practicing diving and, from what we could tell, the fishes were just there as part of the festival.
+The pool seemed to normally be used for practicing diving and, from what we could tell, the fishes were just there as part of the festival.

 We headed back to the station and took our first Shinkansen trip to Kyoto.